-5.8.
+5.7.
 Scoring

-- 5.8.1.
+- 5.7.1.
 Teams will be awarded 10 points for each tile that their robot successfully negotiate.
-Eg, robots reaching the 4th tile would have successfully negotiated 3 tiles and be awarded 30 points. - 5.8.2.
+Eg, robots reaching the 4th tile would have successfully negotiated 3 tiles and be awarded 30 points. - 5.7.2.
 Teams will gain an extra 2 points for each shortcut marker they correctly follow.
-Eg, if a robot correctly follows both shortcut markers on the roundabout, it will be awarded 14 points, 10 points for completing the tile and 4 points for correctly following the shortcut markers. - 5.8.3.
+Eg, if a robot correctly follows both shortcut markers on the roundabout, it will be awarded 14 points, 10 points for completing the tile and 4 points for correctly following the shortcut markers. - 5.7.3.
 For Rescue, teams will be awarded an additional 20 points for successfully rescuing the victim.
-The victim is considered rescued when it is completely outside the chemical spill. - 5.8.4.
-For Premier Rescue, teams will be awarded an additional 20 points for successfully gaining control of the victim eg: grasping or lifting the victim.
-Another 20 points will be awarded for successfully placing and releasing the victim on the evacuation platform, maintaining the victim's upright orientation. - 5.8.5.
-If the robot fails to rescue the victim in the allocated time, it will be given a time score of 120 seconds - 5.8.6.
-After the 5 preliminary rounds have been run, teams will be ranked according to their score. - 5.8.7.
-The team's worst points score is discarded and the overall point score is calculated as the sum of the remaining 4 rounds. - 5.8.8.
-Should two or more teams have the same points score, further ranking will be performed by finding the sum of the time taken to rescue the victim in the 4 scoring rounds
+The victim is considered rescued when it is completely outside the chemical spill. - 5.7.4.
+For Premier Rescue, teams will be awarded an additional 50 points for successfully gaining control of the victim eg: grasping and lifting the victim to a height that may allow the victim to be placed on the platform and then begin to move showing full control of the victim.

+Another 50 points will be awarded for successfully placing and releasing the victim on the evacuation platform, maintaining the victim's original upright orientation.

+- 5.7.5.
+If the robot fails to rescue the victim in the allocated time, it will be given a time score of 120 seconds. - 5.7.6.
+A robot must have a full score on a field before a time of less than 120 seconds is given, ie the clock stopped. eg. If a robot completes a rescue but does not have a full score they must restart and attempt to complete the missing section/s.
+Only when the maximum possible points for the round is achieved will the clock be stopped. - 5.7.7 For each round, a Percentage Score is determined which is calculated by dividing the points obtained by the maximum number of points available on that round. - 5.7.8.
+The team's worst Percentage Score is discarded and the Overall Percentage Score is calculated as the sum of the remaining rounds. - 5.7.9.
+After the preliminary rounds have been run, teams will be ranked according to their Overall Percentage Score for their best four rounds.

+5.7.10.
+Should two or more teams have the same Overall Percentage Score, further ranking will be performed by finding the sum of the time taken to rescue the victim in the scoring rounds.